 If you will miss time from work as a result of the car accident, you will want to contact your employer.
 Call or email your supervisor, and explain that you need to take time off because of your injuries.
 If you don’t have enough sick days or paid time off (PTO), you should consult with an attorney regarding the options you have available.

 7. Keep Your Accident-Related Records in One Place

 In order to keep track of everything, it is a good idea to keep all records pertaining to your car accident in one place.
 To do this, you can create a file where you keep your repair estimates, statements of benefits (SOBs), medical bills, and all other accident-related documentation.
 For emails, you can create a folder or label that is specific to your accident.
-Not only will this help you keep track, but it will also make it easy for you to provide everything to your attorney.
+Not only will this help you keep track, but it will also make it easy for you to provide everything to your auto accident lawyer.

 8. Start a Daily Log or Journal

 When you need to seek compensation for a car accident, the more information you have, the better.
 With this in mind, it is also a good idea to start a daily log or journal.
 Each day, you should write down information such as:

 - Your pain level (on a scale of 1 to 10)

 - If your pain worsens with certain movements